 The best credit card for 18 year olds is the Capital One Platinum card because it has a $0 annual fee.
 The minimum starting credit limit is $300, and there’s no security deposit required to open the account.
-Accounts are considered for a credit limit increase after five consecutive on-time monthly payments.
+Accounts are considered for a credit limit increase after 6 months.
 Young people who want to earn rewards and don’t mind paying a small annual fee may opt for the Capital One QuicksilverOne Cash Rewards card.
 It offers 1.5% cash back on all purchases, and the annual fee is $39.

 The best credit cards for 18-year-old students are the Capital One Journey Student Rewards, Discover it Student Chrome and Discover it Student Cash Back cards.
 They all offer $0 annual fees and solid cash back rewards on all purchases.
 A student’s age and earning potential are an attractive prospect for credit card issuers, so they’re willing to extend offers not readily available to non-students.